Japsterr/DisplayDeck/README.md

 - The server image is Debian-based and already includes required runtime libs (libpq, SSL, krb5, etc.).

 ## Troubleshooting

+- **Website Build Errors (React 19)**:
+  - The project uses React 19, which may cause peer dependency conflicts with some libraries (like `@hello-pangea/dnd`).
+  - The `Dockerfile` for the website uses `npm ci --legacy-peer-deps` to resolve this.
+  - If running locally, use `npm install --legacy-peer-deps`.

 - 404/preview issues in Media Library after upgrades:
 	- If media records exist but the underlying object was never uploaded or has been removed from MinIO, thumbnails and previews may fail.